ameyer2002/Homelab/README.md

-# Homelab
+# Docker setup for a homelab.
+Just getting some experience and practice using Docker.
+NOT CONDUCTING PEN TESTING AND LOGGING/ANALYSIS.
-Purple-Teaming Homelab using Docker with 3 Containers all isolated in an internal network: Kali Linux (Attacking Machine), Metasploitable3 (Target Machine), and Ubuntu (Logging and Analysis Machine)
+5 Docker ontainers all isolated in an internal network: Kali Linux container, Metasploitable3 container, and 3 Wazuh containers.